+PHL 100 Cr.3

 Are you looking for answers to life's important questions?
-This course offers the student an introduction to the major views on important philosophic topics such as reality, personal identity, freedom, knowledge, morality, religion, and social justice.
+This course offers students an introduction to important conversations about philosophical topics such as the nature of reality, personal identity, freedom, knowledge, morality, religion, and social justice with the aim of students developing their own well-considered views.
 Offered Fall, Spring.

 +PHL 101 Cr.3

 Introduction to Logic

 This course offers students an introduction to several methods of logic: the science of reasoning.
 In this course, students examine the nature of statements and arguments, identify rules for distinguishing good arguments from bad, learn methods for constructing and testing proofs, and practice good reasoning in general.
 Offered Fall, Spring.

 Introduction to Ethics and Society: The Person and the Community

 Introduces the major perspectives on ethics and its relationship to individuals and social responsibility.
 Specific contemporary moral and social problems are introduced, such as abortion, famine, war, and individual rights versus the collective rights of society.
 Offered Fall, Spring.